max-pv/data-observability/README.md

 - Displays a live plot of multiple telemetry signals
 - Connects to the backend's SSE endpoint for real-time updates
 - Provides a form to query historical data for the last hour, showing raw data and statistical summaries (min, max, average, 95 percentile)
+- **Important**: the frontend does not poll the database directly; it relies on the backend to provide data via SSE.
+Events are pushed from the event producer to the client through the backend, and the client does not make queries to the DB to fetch data for the charts.

 ## Shortcuts taken